-Graduate Assistants: Molly Jo Burke, Noor Murteza, Erin J. Hoppe
+Research Assistants: Molly Jo Burke, Noor Murteza, Erin J. Hoppe, and Dr. Megan Jordan

 This research project explores COVID-19-related impacts on employment, creative practices, and resilience among artists.
 This broadens understanding of COVID-19 impacts on the American art world.

 Findings will be used to create reports and academic articles to educate others about the impact of the COVID-19 pandemic on artists.
-The study seeks arts alumni as research participants to be part of qualitative interviews to discuss the impact of COVID-19.
+The study seeks artists and creatives as research participants to be part of qualitative interviews to discuss the impact of COVID-19.
 Questions will be focused on individuals’ creative practice, employment, and day to day activities.

-Participant Eligibility: Individuals ages 18 and older living anywhere in United States during the COVID-19 pandemic, who received an undergraduate degree or graduate degree in the arts are invited to be interviewed.
-We define “the arts” and “arts alumni” broadly, to include the following fields: performance, design, architecture, creative writing, film, media arts, illustration and fine art.
+Participant Eligibility: Individuals ages 18 and older living anywhere in United States during the COVID-19 pandemic, who work in the visual, performing, writing, or design arts are invited to be interviewed.
+We define “the arts” and “creatives” broadly, to include the following fields: performance, dance, music, theater, design, fashion, architecture, creative writing, film, media arts, illustration, craft, and fine art.

 Location: Online Zoom video conferencing